LATEST UPDATE FOR SPRING 2022 GRADUATES (5/17/2022)

 10. Participate in your Commencement ceremony.

 Commencement Ceremonies for each college are held once each year, in May.
-Students who graduate in Summer 2018, Fall 2018, Spring 2019, and Summer 2019 will be eligible to walk in Commencement ceremonies in May 2019; Fall 2019 graduates will be eligible to walk in the May 2020 ceremonies.
 The Cal State LA Commencement website is a great resource for details about dates, times, locations, tickets, programs, grad fair, and more.